jorgenbjerkesjo/Omnia-Foundation-Docs/getting-started.rst

 3. Install TypeScript for Visual Studio
 #####

-Download and install TypesScript for Visual Studio.
+Download and install TypeScript for Visual Studio.

 The installation file for Visual Studio 2015 is available from https://www.microsoft.com/en-us/download/details.aspx?id=48593